 The SIMOR model, which focuses specifically on the process of change for those engaged with Alcoholics Anonymous (AA), is based on a growing body of research evidence.
-Dingle et al. (2015) assessed retention and treatment outcomes among residents of a Therapeutic Community in Queensland, Australia and showed not only that longer retention was associated with the growth of a recovery identity but also with the diminution of a substance use disorder identity, and that this transition was associated with better treatment outcomes.
-Similarly, Beckwith et al. (2015) undertook research in the same Therapeutic Community and showed that the extent of change from a dominant substance use disorder identity to a dominant recovery identity was associated with positive outcomes in this population.
+Dingle et al. (2015) assessed retention and treatment outcomes among residents of a Therapeutic Community in Queensland, Australia and showed that longer retention was associated with the growth of a recovery identity as well as with the diminution of a SUD identity, and that this transition was associated with better treatment outcomes.
+Similarly, Beckwith et al. (2015) undertook research in the same Therapeutic Community and showed that the extent of change from a dominant SUD identity to a dominant recovery identity was associated with positive outcomes in this population.

 This model has been examined in considerably more depth in the Social Networks and Recovery Study (SONAR; Best et al, 2016).
 The study was a longitudinal cohort study that followed 307 individuals entering one of five Therapeutic Community (TC) services in three states in Eastern Australia from admission to six months (around the time of planned discharge and then at 12 months after admission, when all participants should have returned to the community).
-Haslam et al. (2019) interviewed participants about about their individual- and group-based social relationships prior to treatment entry, their social identification with the TC and as ‘a user’ and a person ‘in recovery’, their current recovery capital and quality of life.
-A key finding was that it was the group identities participants (for instance, to families, to mutual aid groups and to friendship groups) reported prior to admission to the TC (and not individual ones) predicted the extent of their effective engagement with the treatment service they attended.
+Haslam et al. (2019) interviewed participants about about their individual- and group-based social relationships prior to treatment entry, their social identification with the TC and as ‘a user’ and a person ‘in recovery’, and their current recovery capital and quality of life.
+A key finding was group identities (for instance, to families, mutual aid groups and friendship groups) reported by participants prior to TC admission predicted the extent of their engagement with the treatment service they attended.
+Individual identities did not predict outcomes.
+Furthermore, a mediation analysis indicated that TC identification was the mechanism through which social group memberships prior to TC admission protected quality of life in the early phases of treatment.

-Furthermore, a mediation analysis conducted as part of the study indicated that TC identification was the mechanism through which social group memberships prior to admission to the TC protected quality of life in the early phases of treatment.
-This research shows the importance of transitioning from social group membership in groups committed to substance use and the related lifestyle and to the consequent engagement in pro-social groups.
-The mechanism that underpins this transition is about identification and the complex inter-play between membership in a group and the adoption and internalization of its beliefs, values and norms.
+Collectively, this research shows the importance of transitioning from social group membership in groups committed to substance use and the related lifestyle and to the consequent engagement in pro-social groups.
+The mechanism that underpins this transition is about identification and the complex inter-play between membership in a group and the adoption and internalization of its beliefs, values, and norms.
 Thus, being part of a social group that uses substances is not simply about ‘peer pressure’ to use, but also about a shared set of assumptions and values around the merits of substance use and the resultant lifestyle.
 Conversely, immersion in recovery groups is about a different set of social norms and beliefs and a different set of expectations around membership that extend beyond sobriety and involve decisions about the merits and drawbacks of substance use and sobriety (Moos, 2007).